CamSoper/casoper-staging/casoper-playground/get-started-mac.md

-# Get started with .NET Core for Azure developers
+# Get started with Visual Studio for Mac and .NET Core for Azure developers

-This tutorial will walk you through building and deploying a Microsoft Azure application using .NET Core on Windows, Linux, or Mac.
+This tutorial will walk you through building and deploying a Microsoft Azure application using Visual Studio for Mac and .NET Core.
 When finished, you'll have a web-based to-do application built in ASP.NET MVC Core, hosted as an Azure Web App, and using Azure DocumentDB for data storage.

+> [!WARNING]
+> This is just a copy/paste of the .NET Core walkthrough as a placeholder.

 ## Prerequisites